 “I recognize that while our job as attorneys is primarily about getting results, it is just as important for your attorney to provide excellent customer service.
 I am proud to say that I do both for my clients.”

-Matt Olesh is a partner in Obermayer’s Litigation Department.
-While Matt’s litigation experience spans the gamut of clients, subjects and size, he focuses on high-stakes, complex commercial disputes – “bet the company” litigation.
-His work has ranged from representing companies and their directors/officers in contractual disputes to defeating injunctions of multi-million dollar transactions and projects to defending against consumer class-action lawsuits.
+Matt Olesh is a partner in Obermayer’s Litigation Department with offices in Philadelphia, West Conshohocken, and New York.
+While Matt’s litigation experience spans the gamut of clients, subjects, and size, he focuses on high-stakes, complex commercial disputes – “bet the company” litigation.
+In addition to private clients, his work includes the representation of public entities, including municipal authorities, in litigation of significant consequence.
+Matt’s experience has ranged from representing companies and their directors/officers in contractual disputes to defeating injunctions of multi-million dollar transactions and projects to defending against consumer class-action lawsuits.

 Matt’s approach to litigation is a holistic one – the legal issues with which he works are always part of a larger picture.
 He strives to thoroughly understand his clients’ business and strategic situation, and serves as both an advocate and a trusted advisor.
 His goal is to simultaneously resolve the immediate dispute and anticipate and avoid future issues.
 He excels at assembling the varying pieces of a strategic puzzle and arriving at a workable, cost-effective solution.